GeekyAnts/vue-native-website/src/docs/slots.md

 Specify the slot names in the attribute `slot`.

-The `<slot>` element in the child component has a special attribute, `name`, which can be used to define additional slots.
+The `<slot>` element in the child component has a special attribute, `name`, which can be used to define named slots.

 ```html
 <template>